 I’m guessing there were three issues that altered this outcome of Russell’s Cream of Broccoli Soup for some, so here’s how to fix them.
 Some of this applies to ANY broccoli soup:

 The Broccoli: Use fresh, not frozen.
 If using frozen, alter the recipe.
 A pound of frozen broccoli is 10 ounces of broccoli and 6 ounces of water.
-So for the two pounds of broccoli you need, 32 ounces, you’ll need three pounds frozen and will need to decrease the broth by 18 ounces or 2 1/4 cups to compensate for all the extra liquid in the frozen broccoli.
+So for the two pounds of broccoli you need, 32 ounces, you’ll need three pounds frozen and will need to decrease the broth by 18 ounces (that’s 2 1/4 cups) to compensate for all the extra liquid in the frozen broccoli.
 Reduce the broth by another 1/4 cup to account for the frozen broccoli already being cooked as the soup will only need to simmer enough to warm the broccoli through and the broth won’t have as much time to reduce as the soup won’t simmer as long.

 Use the cup of cream in the soup for the right texture.
 The cream adds a little thickness.
 Don’t use milk or half and half and wonder why the soup turns out thin.

 This recipe uses a Beurre Manie to thicken the soup; flour and butter kneaded together.
 It’s always going to give a very delicate finish to a soup.
-Too much heat will absolutely destroy any thickening power of the butter/flour mixture – too hot and the butter/flour breaks down, leaving the butter uncoated; the butter melts too much, the starchiness of the flour can cause a raw flour taste.
-To be safe, turn off the heat, wait until the soup stops bubbling and whisk the butter/flour mixture.
+Too much heat will absolutely destroy any thickening power of the butter/flour mixture – too hot and the butter/flour breaks down, leaving the butter uncoated; the butter melts too much making it oily, and the starchiness of the flour can cause a raw flour taste.
+To be safe, turn off the heat, wait until the soup stops bubbling and whisk the butter/flour mixture in slowly.

 So there you have it, all the hints and helps you need to make this lovely soup.
 I know my family will want to thank Russell’s Restaurant, the young lady who requested the soup in 2001, Bon Appetit and Epicurious!
 Without them, we’d have never tasted this perfection, and it would never have become a family favorite.
 I hope you’ll like it as much as we do!